Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Update Party</span> *API Explorer > Accountholder > Party Service*

-- Fixed an issue in the "ClientDefinedData" aggregate where the API was returning an internal server error and DataTypes such as Date and Boolean were not sent to the core correctly<br>
+- We resolved an internal server error that the API returned even when the valid values for the "ClientDefinedData" aggregate with the data type as Date and Boolean was set in the request message<br>
-**Impacted fields:**
+**Impacted Fields:**
     - PersonPartyInfo/ClientDefinedData
     - PersonPartyInfo/ClientDefinedData/DataIdent
     - PersonPartyInfo/ClientDefinedData/DataType